-People will most likely be willing to build a business relationship with you if they realize that what you offer is something of a high value.
+People will most likely be willing to build a business relationship with you if they realize that what you offer is something of high value.

-If they feel like they can benefit in what you offer, then they will be more than willing to be your business partner.
+If they feel like they can benefit from what you offer, then they will be more than willing to be your business partner.
 Be always on the lookout for great opportunities and be genuinely helpful.

 5. Be accountable

-When it comes to handling a business, shortcomings are just normal.
+When it comes to handling business, shortcomings are just normal.
 Even the most successful and the biggest company makes mistakes too.
 But what sets them apart from the rest is their willingness to take accountability for their actions.

 It is through accountability that you will be able to gain the trust and respect of others.
 It is through accountability that you will be able to prove them your integrity.

 A professional person knows how to take ownership of the things he/she can control and takes accountability for every wrongdoing.

 6. Mutual respect is a must

 When there is no mutual respect there will be no business relationship.
 Respect is earned and one way of earning it is by learning to give it.
 In fact, mutual respect is not just essential in building a business, but also important in all forms of relationship.